 Look for easy reporting and dashboards

 Intuitive dashboards and reporting capabilities make it easier to share information with the right people.
 Company leadership and project managers should be able to create custom reports that give them a clear picture of how the work they oversee is progressing.
 Additionally, everyone at the company should be able to use key metrics to drive decision-making.

 While reporting enables you to measure historical trends, dashboards help you see progress in real-time.
-The right workflow management solution will include both customizable dashboards and flexible reporting options that enable you to keep your fingers on the pulse of your operations at all times.
+The right workflow management system will include both customizable dashboards and flexible reporting options that enable you to keep your fingers on the pulse of your operations at all times.

 Keep improving and iterating